HPCMonitoring/docs/README.md

 This section will show you how to use `gh-pages` to deploy this book on your own domain.

-First, click `Use this template` button & choose `Create a new repository`.
+Firstly, click `Use this template` button & choose `Create a new repository`.

 ![image1](./assets/create-repo-from-template.png)

 Then, you will be redirected to create new repository page of Github.
 Filter out informations and submit.

-After all, the new repository should look like this:
+The new repository should look like this:

 ![image2](./assets/create-repo-success.png)

-Second, in your already created repository, visit `Setting` -> `Pages`.
-Setting pages like this:
+Secondly, in your already created repository, visit `Setting` -> `Pages` and configure like this:

 ![image3](./assets/setting.png)